 Another oddity that keeps us coming back is the microwaves in the hallways of the Coachmen Inn.
 This no-frills, clean, motel is a cheap place to crash and warm your 3:00 am burritos, or in last weekends case, Hot Pocket.
 Never again.
 The Hotpocket that is.
 The Coachmen Inn has become a tradition when visiting Bellingham.

 The Great Outdoors

 Oregon is blessed with no sales tax making it a great shopping getaway.
-Although sales tax is 6.5% in Washington state, the selection of unique stories and handcrafted goods makes visiting Bellingham an attractive destination for cross border shoppers.
-Of course they have the Bellis Fair mall with all the big box stores and there are two outlet malls within an hours drive from the city center.
+Although sales tax is 6.5% in Washington state, the selection of unique stories and handcrafted goods makes visiting Bellingham an attractive destination for cross-border shoppers.
+Of course, they have the Bellis Fair mall with all the big box stores and there are two outlet malls within an hours drive from the city centre.
 If you are into that.

 Strippers aside you can see that visiting Bellingham has more than enough going on to entertain you.
 The similarities for what I love about Portland are so close that it makes visiting Bellingham an easy choice when looking for a quick Vancouver getaway.